Tanmayrg1999/Web-Personalisation-based-on-user-interaction/README.md

 ### Module 4 -
 Applying the suitable and most appropriate algorithm so that we could get more relevant and personalized results.

+Algorithm Used

+1. Pseudo -Relevance Feedback:
+Pseudo relevance feedback , also known as blind relevance feedback , provides a method for automatic local analysis.
+It automates the manual part of relevance feedback, so that the user gets improved retrieval performance without an extended interaction.
+The method is to do normal retrieval to find an initial set of most relevant documents, to then assume that the top ranked documents are relevant, and finally to do relevance feedback as before under this assumption..
+The idea behind relevance feedback is to take the results that are initially returned from a given query, to gather user feedback, and to use information about whether or not those results are relevant to perform a new query.
+We can usefully distinguish between three types of feedback: explicit feedback, implicit feedback, and blind or ”pseudo” feedback.

+2. Page Rank Algorithm:
+PageRank (PR) is an algorithm used by Google Search to rank websites in their search engine results.
+PageRank is a way of measuring the importance of website pages.
+PageRank works by counting the number and quality of links to a page to determine a rough estimate of how important the website is.
+The underlying assumption is that more important websites are likely to receive more links from other websites.